 Use multiple layers of security, both physical and electronic.

 Physical solutions include anti-tamper or tamper-evident housing designs that make the device difficult to open (remember to balance the need for serviceability and cost) and potting or encapsulating the electronics to make them physically difficult to access them without damaging.

-Electronic layers of security include using a secure element (like a cryptographic co-processor) to store a master key, which can then be used to encrypt/decrypt other keys and data as necessary.
+Electronic layers of security include using a secure element (for example, the Microchip ATECC608A) to store a master key, which can then be used to encrypt/decrypt other keys and data as necessary.
 Secure elements provide strong protection against both tampering and key extraction, but another technology, like ARM TrustZone for example, can be a good option if a hardware SE is not feasible for the design.

 Another strong choice is the use of secure authenticator devices (like the A1006 Secure Authenticator Solution from NXP or the STSAFE-A100 solution from ST Micro) to authenticate accessories and other “mating” devices.
 Secure authenticators use strong cryptography to mutually authenticate each other and prevent counterfeit devices from spoofing a real device.

 And a final technique to keep in mind is the use of tamper switches and environmental monitoring.
 For devices that are at a high risk of tampering (e.g. mobile point-of-sale terminals) the master key can be loaded into battery-backed SRAM, which is wiped if the unit is opened and the tamper switches are triggered.
 Additional triggers—such as the detection of light on the interior of the unit—can also be used.